-Detention ponds will not be recessary with this project since areas historically tributary within Meridian Ranch will be directed to a regional detention facility and provide over detention prior to release to the Falcon Regional Park and tributary areas within Latigo Trails will have full spectrum release rates.
-Water quality for the proposed roadway improvements will be achieved by directing the surface flow from the roadway platform to existing grass lined swales south of Rex Rd. and directed toward Eastonville Road.
+No detention facilities are proposed with this project.
+Areas tributary that are located within Meridian Ranch have been graded such that the runoff is conveyed away from and around the Falcon Regional Park.
+Water quality for the proposed roadway improvements will be achieved by directing the surface flow from the roadway platform to existing natural swales south of Rex Rd. and directed toward a proposed bioretention basin.